Datamine/rlhf-signatures/README.md

 4. Rewrite `get_answers.py` to not have a magic number for the index of the Question in the spreadsheet row, but rather infer it from the header.

+5. my asyncio code is actually sequential. need to fix

 ### FAQ

 **Q: How do I contact you with my question?**